MAlDibawy/Trivia_App/backend/README.md

 ## Running the server

-From within the `backend` directory
+From within the `backend` directory first ensure you are working using your created virtual environment.

 To run the server, execute: